peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * (c) If the content type is "text/html" and the charset is declared to be  `ascii` ,  `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).

  * (d) In non-MIME message bodies and in text/plain message bodies.
-Any 8-bit bytes are replaced with the ASCII substitute character (0x1a).
+Any 8-bit bytes are replaced with the substitute character byte (0x1a).

  * If the first line of the message starts with the word "From" followed by a space, it is skipped.